Section 51(xxxi) of the Australian Constitution: Jurisprudence

 While s51(xxxi) was adapted from the US Constitution's Fifth Amendment, it has many differences.

 The 'just terms' requirement has been held not to affect the state parliaments.

 In Grace Bros Pty Ltd v The Commonwealth (1946), Justice Dixon stated that the inclusion of the condition was to "prevent arbitrary exercises of the power at the expense of a State or a subject."

 The interpretation of the terms "acquisition" and "just terms" by the High Court of Australia has had the effect, however, of limiting its protection of property rights.
 Moreover, it operates at any time the Commonwealth makes a compulsory acquisition of property.
 As such, it is a contingent guarantee rather than a general constitutional right or freedom to enjoy property rights.

 The Commonwealth may only acquire property on just terms for a "purpose in respect of which the Parliament has power to make laws".
-This means that every law supported by s 51(xxxi) must not be supported by any other additional legislative power.

 Property

 The High Court of Australia has taken a wide view of the concept of "property".
 Several members of the court took the opportunity to consider the meaning of the term property in Minister of State for the Army v Dalziel (1944).
 Justice Starke said the term includes: "every species of valuable right and interest including real and personal property, incorporeal hereditaments such as rents and services, rights-of-way, rights of profit or use in land of another, and choses in action.
 Justice McTiernan confirmed the term property extends to tangible and intangible property.

 An example of the breadth of the concept of property in section 51(xxxi) is provided by Bank of New South Wales v Commonwealth (the Bank Nationalisation Case).
 In that case, federal legislation contemplated the acquisition of private banks through the vesting of shares in private banks in the Commonwealth, and later the appointment of directors by the Governor of the Commonwealth Bank.
 Justice Dixon characterised the provisions as removing effective control over the property of the private banks.
 He concluded that this was, in the essential sense, an acquisition of a proprietary right.
 In Commonwealth v Yunupingu (2025), the majority judgment of the High Court cited the Bank Nationalisation case when confirming that native title is considered property, and therefore subject to compensation 'on just terms' in the case of compulsory acquisition.

 While statutory licences have sometimes been equated with proprietary interests, the removal of rights enjoyed under a statutory licence does not typically constitute an acquisition of property within section 51(xxxi), as licence conditions are inherently susceptible to change.